softlayer/softlayer-python/developers-guide.md

 ### Basic Usage

-To see a list of available modules, run `sl`.
+To see a complete list of modules, run `sl`.

 ```bash
 $ sl